Skip to main content

 Sweet chestnut trees are grown commercially for the timber and nut markets.
 These industries are small but locally important, particularly in Kent, where chestnut coppicing for the timber industry has been enjoying a revival during the early 21st century.

-C. parasitica is a serious pathogen mainly of American and European sweet chestnuts, although the latter might be less susceptible than their American relatives.
-The main types at risk in the UK are European sweet chestnut, which is grown for nut and timber production and for amenity purposes, and introduced plantings of American sweet chestnut.
+C. parasiticais a serious pathogen mainly of American and European sweet chestnuts, although the latter might be less susceptible than their American relatives.
+The main species at risk in the UK are European sweet chestnut, which is grown for nut and timber production and for amenity purposes, and introduced plantings of American sweet chestnut which is much less frequently found in the UK.

 The fungus can also occasionally affect some species of oak trees, usually when they are standing very close to heavily infected sweet chestnut trees.
 Susceptible oak species include Britain’s native sessile and, less often, pedunculate or English oaks (Quercus petraea and Q. robur respectively), as well as Holm oak (Q. ilex) and others.
 The cankers on oaks tend to be superficial bark infections which rarely cause the death of branches, sprouts or whole trees.